-In 1866, Gregor Mendel in Moravia (now the Czech Republic) showed that offspring inherit their parents’ physical characteristics according to clear mathematical rules.
+In 1866, Gregor Mendel, working in Moravia (now the Czech Republic), showed offspring inherit their parents’ physical characteristics according to clear mathematical rules.
 His work was ignored until 1900.

 In 1871, Friedrich Miescher in Germany discovered a new substance, naming it nuclein, because it came from the cell nucleus.
 Today we call this substance deoxyribonucleic acid or, more simply, DNA.

 Scientists did not actually suspect that DNA played a role in heredity.
 They knew something must carry instructions from parents to offspring, and they knew the instructions followed Mendel’s laws.
 These instructions – the units of heredity – were given the name genes.